 Wounded Sky Soldiers Program Details

-At Landsthul, our paratrooper is further stabilized by teams of doctors from various medical specialities that prepare him or her for air transportation to a hospital in the United States.
-Most of our paratroopers are are evacuated to Walter Reed Hospital in Bethesda, Maryland, or to the U.S. Army Burn Center in San Antonio, Texas.
+At Landsthul, our paratrooper is further stabilized by teams of doctors from various medical specialties that prepare him or her for air transportation to a hospital in the United States.
+Most of our paratroopers are evacuated to Walter Reed Hospital in Bethesda, Maryland, or the U.S. Army Burn Center in San Antonio, Texas.
 The great majority of our medical facilities are new and state-of-the-art where medical professions possess expertise in treating combat related trauma injuries.

-On May 25, 2012, the new Burn Center facility in San Antonio, Texas, provided vital care to its first surgical patient.
+On May 25, 2012 the new Burn Center facility in San Antonio, Texas provided vital care to its first surgical patient.
 The facility is considered to be an engineering marvel and treats both military and civilian patients.

 Depending on the type of injury, our wounded Sky Soldiers may spend weeks or months at one of the medical centers.
 The 173d Airborne Association has over twenty chapters in the U.S. with members in every state.
 Once notified of the location of our wounded Sky Soldier, the Sky Soldiers Foundation notifies the chapter closest to the medical center, enlist and arrange for chapter officers and members in that particular area to make scheduled visits and provide support to our wounded Sky Soldier undergoing a long process of treatment and rehabilitation.

 The foundation has participated in many activities to support our wounded Sky Soldiers and their families in their journey to recovery, including hosting baby showers.
 First and foremost, our wounded Sky Soldiers may require special needs housing and assistance in entering a very competitive job market.
 For example, we are able to provide free special needs housing or the assistance of companion dogs typically provided by the Hero Dog Program.